william0701/ceNet-Omnibus/README.md

 #### 3.3 Network Construction

 After save all the threshes, Click **Construct Network** button to create the ceRNA network.
 The program will apply all the threshold setted in section 3.2.
-The program will summary the network after the  constrction.
+The program will summarize the network after the  constrction.

 ![](https://github.com/william0701/Figures/blob/master/CeNetOmnibus/network_summary.jpg)